sandover/sandover.github.io/content/index.md

 Most client work can't be shared here, but these videos give insight into a highly collaborative prototyping and development process, as well as illustrating various technical and design achievements in realtime data visualization, high performance distributed rendering, interaction design, systems integration, and more.

-The team operated at a sustainable pace, with very low turnover, and never shipped a project late.
+The team maintained sustainable workloads, low turnover, and a perfect track record of on-time delivery.

 <!-- pixel manifold  -->
 <!-- {{< vimeo 553837077 >}}